phw/musicbrainz-magic-tagger-button/README.md

 Some things to be aware off:

+- You should use Picard 2.6.0b1 or later.
+This user script will not work with earlier versions of Picard when using Chromium based browsers (e.g. Google Chrome or Microsoft work).
+It currently will work on Firefox even with older Picard versions, but this could change in the future.
-- This has been tested only on latest Firefox with Greasemonkey and Violentmonkey.
-It might or might not work on other browsers.
+- This has been tested on latest versions of Firefox, Google Chrome and Microsoft Edge using Greasemonkey, Violentmonkey and Tampermonkey.
+It might or might not work on other browsers or with other user script managers.
 The code assumes your browser supports modern JS features.
-- Actually this hasn’t been tested properly at all.
-It works here for me, but might not for you.
-For now this is a proof of concept.
+- I still consider this experimental and a proof of concept.
+It works for me, but might not for you.
+- It is recommended that you have configured Picard to use the default port 8000, but it has to be one port between 8000 - 8010.
+- If for some obscure reason you have Picard running on a port outside of this port range it won’t work, you’ll have to edit the script for this.
+Or just configure Picard to run on port 8000 again.
-- For detecting whether and on which port Picard is running this script performs HTTP GET requests on localhost against the ports 8000 - 8020.
+- For detecting whether and on which port Picard is running this script performs HTTP GET requests on localhost against the above port range.
 If you have a local web server or anything else running on one of those ports better make sure it doesn’t do something unexpected.
 Proper software shouldn’t, but if you have setup a local webserver to delete all your files whenever you open https://localhost:8000 don’t come complain here.
-- If for some obscure reason you have Picard running on a port outside of this port range it won’t work, you’ll have to edit the script for this.
-Or just configure Picard to run on port 8000 again.
 - Activating the tagger button requires an automatic page reload.
 The script tries to avoid page reloads unless necessary.
 Let me know if the reload happens in a situation where it causes issues.
 - Once the tagger button is displayed, it won’t go away even if you close Picard.
 I found no way to